sfu-rsl/symrustc_toolchain/generated/README.rst

 We build the necessary SymCC/LLVM component inside the same folder location where the build of SymRustC/LLVM will be expected to happen.

+Note that here \ ``symcc``\  is used as a
+“bootstrap” C compiler, whereas while bootstrapping SymRustC, we will use the default native C compiler available, typically
+\ ``cc``\ , which may not necessarily point to
-Note that here SymCC is used as a “bootstrap” C compiler, whereas while bootstrapping SymRustC, we will use the default native C compiler (not SymCC).
-This may lead to numerous consequences whenever one is trying to take advantage of incremental compilation of LLVM, e.g. while trying to reuse the build here for building the LLVM part of SymRustC.
+\ ``symcc``\ .
+This may lead to numerous consequences whenever one is trying to take advantage of incremental compilation of LLVM, i.e. while trying to reuse the build here for building the LLVM part of SymRustC.

 .. code:: Dockerfile